Woutah/AutoConvert/README.md

 ``source_embedding_path`` - The location of `source_embedding.npy`, this should be known beforehand

-Running the xample results in the following menu:
+Running the sample results in the following menu:

 <img src="./etc/gui_example.png" width="400" />